Netanya: Sports

 The main stadiums in Netanya are the 13,610-seat Netanya Stadium.
 Netanya has three football teams, the main being Maccabi Netanya, whose main local rival is Beitar Nes Tubruk.
-The third is Maccabi HaSharon Netanya, though the team has been limited to fourth tier football in the Liga Bet.
+The third is Maccabi HaSharon Netanya, though the team has been limited to fourth-tier football in the Liga Bet.
 Elitzur Netanya represents the city in the first tier of Israeli basketball.
 In handball, the city is represented by Hapoel Netanya in the 2nd tier of the Israeli handball.
 In baseball, the city was represented by the Netanya Tigers of the Israel Baseball League.
 As part of the "Netanya – city of sport" program the beach soccer stadium was established and it currently hosts Israeli championship and international "Diamond tournament" games.

-Aside from the professional sport teams, Maccabi Netanya also has a boxing and fencing club while Hapoel Netanya has judo and gymnastic clubs, and Elitzur Netanya has a lacrosse club.
+Aside from the professional sports teams, Maccabi Netanya also has a boxing and fencing club while Hapoel Netanya has judo and gymnastic clubs, and Elitzur Netanya has a lacrosse club.

 The founder of Krav Maga, Imi Lichtenfeld opened a sports academy in Netanya for the continuation of his way and his martial art.

 Netanya is also the home of paragliding in Israel.
 The moderate cliffs plus a stiff offshore breeze provide an ideal environment for safe and fun comfortable paragliding.
 Gliders are often seen cruising high above the beach, just along the cliff line.

 Netanya was scheduled to host the 2015 European Short Course Swimming Championships in December.
-The venue of the event was to be the brand new swimming complex of the Wingate Institute.
+The venue of the event was to be the brand-new swimming complex of the Wingate Institute.
 The new complex at the Wingate Institute features an Olympic-size pool with 10 lanes and 3m depth, backed by the latest built-in filtration systems, an 8-lane 50m pool and a 6-lane 25m pool.

 Netanya hosted the World Lacrosse Championship tournament on July 12–21, 2018, thus making Israel the first country to host such where English is not the primary spoken language.
 Forty-six nations from around the world sent teams.

 The city hosted the 2021 FINA Junior Water Polo World Championships.